For the full interactive edition, please CLICK HERE

 Until next week,

-Disclosure: I am long gold and silver through ETF’s and bullion, as well as long both major and junior gold and silver companies.
+Disclosure: I am long gold and silver through ETF’s and bullion, as well as long both major and junior gold and silver companies – which means I am biased towards the sector.
+You can do the math.
 It’s your money to invest and we don’t share in your profits or your losses, so please take responsibility for doing your own due diligence.
 Remember, past performance is not indicative of future performance.
 Just because many of the companies in our previous Equedia Reports have done well, doesn’t mean they all will.

 Furthermore, to keep our reports and newsletters FREE, from time to time we may publish paid advertisements from third parties and sponsored companies.
 We are also compensated to perform research on specific companies and often act as consultants to many of the companies mentioned in this letter and on our website at equedia.com.
 We also make direct investments into many of these companies and own shares and/or options in them.
 Companies do pay us to advertise on our website and we often distribute our reports on featured companies.
 While we are never paid to write a rosy and positive report on any company, we do market our reports using the advertising fees paid for by our featured companies.